 This Mongolian BBQ is a replica of the Mongolian BBQ near me.
-It's a simple 1 bowl dump meal that is customized to your liking.
+It’s a simple one-bowl dump meal that is customized to your liking.
 Fill it with veggies and meat of your choice.

 Mongolian BBQ is a hearty combination of tender meat, crisp veggies, and a flavorful sauce on top of a bowl of noodles.
 Truly satisfying yet easy to make!

 This Mongolian BBQ is so easy to make at home.
 I could not be happier having my own version.
 Having this dish cooked right at home is divine.
 It smells delicious as it cooks, too!